mortang2410/dotfiles/README.md

 :%!python -m json.tool

 see the relative number lines? try 10<Down> to go down 10 	lines.
-F3 : "+p, paste from clipboard in normal mode
+F3 : "+p, paste from clipboard in normal mode and copy in visual mode ("+y)
 dap: delete a paragraph
-\h : recent files in vim
+<Space>h : recent files in vim
 :vim abc ** : grep for abc in current dir
 :Mkdir! : create dir for current file
 :r <filename>  : insert file into current buffer, filename CAN contain spaces